-Landon Myers is a junior associate with the Infectious Diseases Initiative at the O’Neill Institute.
+Landon Myers is an associate with the Infectious Diseases Initiative at the O’Neill Institute.

 Prior to joining the O’Neill Institute, Myers worked with Georgetown’s Health Justice Alliance Clinic and its medical-legal partnership with Georgetown University’s School of Medicine.
 Through his work and the clinic’s innovative model for health care delivery, he helped address the health-harming social conditions that contribute to health and justice disparities faced by families in Washington, D.C.